How to fix illegal operations on a computer

 Bad, incorrect, or outdated video drivers

-Bad, incorrect or not the latest video drivers may cause Illegal Operations when performing such tasks as moving the mouse or dragging data from one source to another as high demands are placed onto the video card.
+Bad, incorrect, or outdated video drivers can cause Illegal Operations when moving the mouse, highlighting, or when high demands are placed onto the video card.
 Try decreasing the resolution to make sure your current settings are not causing the problem.

 - How to set the resolution in Microsoft Windows.

 - How to set the resolution or change the resolution/adapter in Windows 3.x.

 If after adjusting the video settings you still encounter the same issue, verify the computer is utilizing the latest video card drivers by visiting our computer video drivers section.

 If new hardware has been recently installed (e.g. computer memory) in the computer it or any drivers that had to be installed may be conflicting with other computer hardware.
-Temporarily remove any new hardware and the software associated with it to make sure it is not causing the problems.
+Temporarily remove any new hardware and the software associated with it to make sure it is not causing the problem.

 Corruption or problem within Windows

-Because Windows controls the memory operations as well as the file structure and association, Windows or files associated with Windows can become corrupted, and cause Illegal Operations or other errors.
-If you have tried all the above suggestions we suggest reinstalling Windows.
+Because Windows controls the memory operations and all system operations if any part of Windows is corrupt it can cause Illegal Operations.
+If you have tried all the above suggestions, we suggest reinstalling Windows.